This article was updated for the latest in zirconia crown prep guidance, it was originally published in July of 2022.

 The other benefit of intraoral scanners is they are multi-use.
 They can cover the denture process, orthodontic appointments, and dental implants optimizing all workflows.

-Monolithic Restorations
+Monolithic restorations

 Solid or monolithic zirconia is favored for posterior crowns.
 The difference will be the zirconia state.
 Non-sintered zirconia, or green state, is soft, fragile, and moist.
 Pre-sintered is the process most manufacturers use.
 The pressed zirconia blocks are “sintered” at about 65% of the final sintering temperature.
 At this stage, the zirconia is still soft for milling and dry for easy shrinkage factor calculation.
 The pre-sintered zirconia state is more robust and has a predictable uptake of the coloring solution.